hfgolino/EGAnet/Readme.md

 You can read about some of the changes in this dedicated [Wiki](https://github.com/hfgolino/EGAnet/wiki/What's-Changed%3F).
 There's also a [Wiki for the new plotting system](https://github.com/hfgolino/EGAnet/wiki/Plots-in-%7BEGAnet%7D), and a series of posts about the package on Twitter: [some new functions](https://twitter.com/GolinoHudson/status/1691800126866829739?s=20), [new stability analysis](https://twitter.com/GolinoHudson/status/1684912389194436610?s=20), and [more](https://twitter.com/GolinoHudson/).

 The EGAnet package is currently supported by two University of Virginia grants, one from the STAR - [Support Transformative Autism Research](https://curry.virginia.edu/faculty-research/centers-labs-projects/supporting-transformative-autism-research-star) initiative and one from the [Democracy Initiative](http://democracyinitiative.virginia.edu).

-The old EGA package is now EGAnet, and is now available in The Comprehensive R Archive Network (CRAN): https://cran.r-project.org/web/packages/EGAnet/index.html

 References
 ============